 Important We recommend you not to use multiple image correction features at the same time, since it can lead to performance issues.
 Barrel distortion correction (BDC) : Turn on to get a straighter image if it suffers from barrel distortion.
 Barrel distortion is a lens effect that makes the image appear curved and bent outwards.
-The condition is seen more clearly when the image is : Use the slider to adjust the correction level.
-A lower level means that the image width is kept at the zoomed out.Crop expense of image height and resolution.
-A higher level means that image height and resolution are kept at the expense of : Use the slider to adjust the correction level.
-Pucker means that the image width is image width.Remove distortion kept at the expense of image height and resolution.
-Bloat means that image height and resolution are kept at the expense of image width.Image stabilization : Turn on to get a smoother and steadier image with less blur.
-We recommend that you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due : Use the slider to adjust the focal length.
-A higher value leads to to, for example, wind or passing traffic.Focal length higher magnification and a narrower angle of view, while a lower value leads to a lower magnification and a wider angle of : Use the slider to adjust the size of the stabilizer margin, which determines the level of vibration view.Stabilizer margin to stabilize.
+The condition is seen more clearly when the image is zoomed out.Crop : Use the slider to adjust the correction level.
+A lower level means that the image width is kept at the expense of image height and resolution.
+A higher level means that image height and resolution are kept at the expense of image : Use the slider to adjust the correction level.
+Pucker means that the image width is kept at the expense of image height and resolution.
+Bloat means that image height and resolution are kept at the expense of image : Turn on to get a smoother and steadier image with less blur.
+We recommend that you use width.Image stabilization image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due to, for : Use the slider to adjust the focal length.
+A higher value leads to higher example, wind or passing traffic.Focal length magnification and a narrower angle of view, while a lower value leads to a lower magnification and a wider angle of view.
+Stabilizer : Use the slider to adjust the size of the stabilizer margin, which determines the level of vibration to stabilize.
 If the product is mounted in an environment with a lot of vibration, move the slider towards Max.
 As a result, a smaller scene is captured.
-If the environment has less vibration, move the slider towards Min.Straighten image: Turn and use the slider to straighten the image horizontally by rotating and cropping it digitally.
+If the environment has less vibration, move the slider towards Min.Focus breathing correction to keep the angle of view constant while you change the focus.
+You might not be able to zoom in as much with this function activated.Straighten image : Turn on and use the slider to straighten the image horizontally by rotating and cropping it digitally.
 The functionality is useful when it's not possible to mount the camera exactly level.
-Ideally, straighten the image during installation. supporting grid in the image.
-Example : Click to hide the grid.
+Ideally, straighten the image during installation. : Click to show a supporting grid in the image. : Click to hide the grid.